Network resilience: Phase transitions in biological networks

-The potential landscape can help us to understand the role of attractors in the whole cell cycle dynamics quantitatively.
-This landscape also provides a simple physical explanation for the mechanism of cell-cycle checkpoints.
-In addition, the influence of external or internal perturbations on the resilience of cell cycle could be learned by doing global sensitivity analysis \cite{li2014landscape}.
+The potential landscape can help us understand the role of attractors in whole cell cycle dynamics quantitatively.
+This landscape also provides a simple physical explanation for the mechanism of cell cycle checkpoints.
+In addition, the influence of external or internal perturbations on the resilience of the cell cycle could be learned by performing global sensitivity analysis \cite{li2014landscape}.
 Such analysis quantifies the changes in the barrier heights, period, and flux when parameters (regulation strengths or synthesis rates) are changed.
-By selecting the highly influential parameters in terms of the genes and regulations of the network, key elements or wirings that control the stability and the progression of cell cycle are identified.
-The results can be also verified through experiments, leading to predictions and potential anticancer strategies.
+By selecting the parameters that are highly influential in determining the genes in and regulation of the network, key elements or wirings that control the stability and progression of the cell cycle are identified.
+The results can also be verified through experiments, leading to predictions and potential anticancer strategies.